Sixdsn/CppAnalyzer/README.md

 CLI Commands:

 ```
+All parameters are interepreted as regex
+But use '*' carefully :)

 $> pc   [classname] => Shows Basic Class Intels
 $> pcf  [classname] => Shows All Class Intels
 $> pf   [filename]  => Shows Basic Class Intels contained in Filename